-our greens here at AlgaeCal and one of the top ways to get those greens are from salads.
+We love our greens here at AlgaeCal and one of the top ways to get those greens is from salads.
 You’ll see a few different salads on any given day here at the office with all the typical ingredients.

 However, to switch things up, we decided to swap out the kale and spinach for something different – seaweed!

 Some common varieties are wakame, nori, kombu, and dulse.
-With up to 20 times the bone-building nutrients and trace minerals than regular vegetables, seaweed (or sea vegetables) are a fun and nutritious alternative for the more adventurous foodie.
-Along with calcium and magnesium
+With up to 20 times the bone-building nutrients and trace minerals compared to regular vegetables, seaweed (or sea vegetables) are a fun and nutritious alternative for the more adventurous foodie.
+Along with calcium and magnesium, they also tend to be high in potassium.
+Studies have shown potassium is essential to our health, with its long list of benefits showing it improves heart health, reduces the risk of stroke and supports your bones!

 Check out how to make your own bone-building seaweed salad below!